Market Analysts see Astra Space Inc. [ASTR] gaining to $4. Time to buy?

 Astra Space Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 3.40 and a Current Ratio set at 3.40.

-There are presently around $142 million, or 40.50% of ASTR stock, in the hands of institutional investors.
-The top three institutional holders of ASTR stocks are: ACME, LLC with ownership of 29,450,015, which is approximately 0% of the company’s market cap and around 1.50% of the total institutional ownership; STATE STREET CORP, holding 17,422,886 shares of the stock with an approximate value of $30.14 million in ASTR stocks shares; and VANGUARD GROUP INC, currently with $8.66 million in ASTR stock with ownership of nearly 148.924% of the company’s market capitalization.
+There are presently around $135 million, or 40.40% of ASTR stock, in the hands of institutional investors.
+The top three institutional holders of ASTR stocks are: ACME, LLC with ownership of 29,450,015, which is approximately 0% of the company’s market cap and around 1.50% of the total institutional ownership; STATE STREET CORP, holding 17,889,743 shares of the stock with an approximate value of $24.87 million in ASTR stocks shares; and BLACKROCK INC., currently with $15.66 million in ASTR stock with ownership of nearly 229.306% of the company’s market capitalization.